AzariasB/RushHour/README.md

 Automatic resolution of the RushHour-like games

+## Usage
+After building the solver, launch it with the filename of the puzzle to solve as a parameter :
+``
+./rushhour ./data/rushhour1.txt
+``

 ## File format
 The first line must be \[width\],\[height\]
 Then on the \[height\] following lines, there should be \[width\] char to describe the map